wavemoroc001/universities-api/Readme.md

 delete student and admission information who has same studentId.

-If studentId does not exist, will throw exception studentNotFoundException. (status 404)
+If studentId does not exist, will throw exception `studentNotFoundException`. (status 404)

 return status code 204